Melapress/wsal-extension-example/README.md

 ```

 # The main extension plugin file
 When working on a new extension, you must ensure you include the core files in your main plugin file - see below for an example.
+Be sure to update the information and text-domain etc accordingly.

 ```php
 <?php